bitbrain/muffin-bambus/README.md

 Development
 -----------
 To get involved simply fork this theme and make your improvements.
-Additionally some of them are mentioned in the issues section of bambus or mail to [miguel-gonzalez@gmx.de](mailto:miguel-gonzalez@gmx.de)
+Additionally some of them are mentioned in the issues section of bambus or mail to [miguel-gonzalez@gmx.de](mailto:miguel-gonzalez@gmx.de).